Why "Just Do It" Doesn't Work For ADHD*

 What Tips Have Others Found Useful?

-Here are 8 tips to consider the next time you have difficulty getting started on something:
+Here are 8 actions to consider trying the next time you have difficulty getting started on something:

 Questions To Ask Yourself If It Is Hard To Get Started